 Professional Services Agreement

-• A description of the service you will be providing
+• A detailed description of the services provided

 Do I Need An Exclusivity Clause For My Handyman Business?